zaccolley/pouchdb/docs/api.md

     - The row for a deleted document will have the revision ID of the deletion, and an extra key `"deleted":true` in the `value` property.
     - The row for a nonexistent document will just contain an `"error"` property with the value `"not_found"`.
     - For details, see the [CouchDB query options documentation](http://wiki.apache.org/couchdb/HTTP_view_API#Querying_Options).
+* `options.stale`: One of `'ok'` or `'update_after'`.
+Only applies to saved indexes, not temporary queries.
+Here's how it works:
+    * unspecified: PouchDB/CouchDB will return the most up-to-date results, waiting if necessary for the index to build.
+This also kicks off a build if there wasn't one running already.
+    * `'ok'`: PouchDB/CouchDB will return results immediately, even if they're out-of-date.
+    * `'update_after'`: PouchDB/CouchDB will return results immediately, but kick off a build right afterwards, if necessary.

 #### Example Usage:
 {% highlight js %}